How to Visit Sycamore Falls, Arizona

 Rock Climbing

 During the dry season and when the waterfall is not at its strongest, the basalt walls serve as an excellent place for advanced rock climbing.
-Highlining is other popular activity in the Sycamore Canyon area during this time.
+Highlining is another popular activity in the Sycamore Canyon area during this time.

 Hiking